DIY Project: Why We Recommend Plywood

 3. Cost-Effective

-Compared with solid hardwoods, plywood offers:
+Compared with solid hardwoods, it offers:

 - More usable surface area per dollar